cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 Sig(sk, tag1) should only be computed once for the lifetime of the randomness wrapper, and MUST NOT be used or exposed beyond its role in this computation.
-Moreover, Sig MUST be a deterministic signature function, e.g., deterministic ECDSA {{RFC6979}}.
+Moreover, Sig MUST be a deterministic signature function, e.g., deterministic ECDSA {{RFC6979}}, or use an independent (and completely reliable) entropy source, e.g., if Sig is implemented in an HSM with its own internal trusted entropy source for signature generation.

 # Tag Generation {#tag-gen}